In this course you’ll gain a keen understanding of social, political, economic and environmental factors that influence health.

 Please refer to the handbook for additional course overview information.

-What jobs can the Bachelor of Science (Health Promotion) lead to?
+What jobs can the Health Promotion lead to?

 - Community development officer